ChicagoDSA/haymarket/README.md

 ## Adding more content

 1. To add a single page, go to the root directory of `my-new-site` and create a file named `_pages/en/another-page.md`.
-2. The content we added before is called Front Matter.
-Add it to this page, too:
+2. Add this to it:

 ```markdown
 ---